simuing/daily-study/gulp/gulp-note.md

 - gulp-webserver: for webserver deploy
 - gulp-autoprefixer: issues with the output should be reported on the Autoprefixer
 - gulp-csso: minify CSS
+- gulp-bro: gulp + browserify + incremental build, done right
+  - babelify
+  - uglifyify
-- del: for file Mng.
+- gulp-gh-pages: for deploy